patrickfinke/mecs/README.md

 <a name="changelog"/>

 ## Changelog

 - **v1.0.0 - First release**

-  This is the first release of `mecs` where its base functionality is implemented and working.
-Note that at this stage it is not save to add or remove components while iterating over their entities.
+  The base functionality is implemented.
+Note that at this stage it is not safe to add or remove components while iterating over their entities.
 This will be fixed in a future release.

 <a name="installation"/>

 ## Installation

 `mecs` is implemented in a single file with no dependencies.
 Simply copy `mecs.py` to your project folder and `import mecs`.

 <a name="ecs-paradigm"/>

 ## About the ECS paradigm

 The Entity Component System (ECS) paradigm consists of three different concepts, namely **entities**, **components** and **systems**.
-These should be understood as follows
+These should be understood as follows:

 1. **Entities** are unique identifiers, labeling a set of components as belonging to a logical group.
-2. **Components** are plain data and have no logic associated to them.
+2. **Components** are plain data and implement no logic.
 They define the behavior of entities.
-3. **Systems** are logic that operate on entities and their components.
-They change the behavior of entities by adding, removing and mutation their components.
+3. **Systems** are logic that operates on entities and their components.
+They enforce the appropriate behavior of entities with certain component sets and are also able to change their behavior by adding, removing and mutating components.

 For more information about the ECS paradigm, visit the [Wikipedia article](https://en.wikipedia.org/wiki/Entity_component_system) or Sander Mertens' [ecs-faq](https://github.com/SanderMertens/ecs-faq).